 A historian, feminist, and nerd living in Boise, ID.
 That is, this is the blog of someone who is all of those things, not the blog of three different people who are each one of those things.
-That would just be crazy.
+That would just be confusing.

 who is this woman?! she’s so pretty and strong and i love her shape. can she be a superhero, please??